MCP Setup Guide

 -d '{

-}'Required fields: name, server_url.
-Optional: description, connector_type, auth_method, auth_config (free-form JSON), is_proxied.
+}'Required fields: name, server_url (a Streamable-HTTP MCP endpoint).
+Optional: description, connector_type (free-form label, defaults to custom), auth_method, auth_config (free-form JSON), is_proxied.
 The response contains the server id — you need it for the proxy URL below.
+New servers start in PENDING_APPROVAL.

 Step 2 — Point your coding agent at the proxy